t00ns/t00ns/README.md

 👀 I’m a Digital & Product Designer who to codes.
 My background includes Graphic/Visual Design work too.

-🌱 I’m currently learning JavaScript.<br>
+🌱 I’m currently learning JavaScript, and into data vizualization.<br>
 💞️ I’m looking to collaborate on projects that helps folks with their daily lives while also bringing them joy.<br>
 📫 you can reach out to me here or on IG: @t00ns.ugh<br>